 What Bike Size Do I Need?

-To determine which bike size you need, use one of the following methods, sorted from the simplest to the most complex.
-Remember that simpler methods are less precise, while more complex methods offer greater accuracy.
+To find out what size wheel you need, use one of the following methods, listed from easiest to most complicated.
+The simpler methods are less accurate, while the more complex methods offer greater accuracy.

 Method #1: Bike Size Based on Your Height (The Easiest Method)

-This is the easiest and quickest method to select a bike size.
+This is the easiest and quickest method for choosing a bike size.
 All you have to do is compare your height with the general bike sizing chart below.

 However, this method doesn’t consider the type of bike, so it may not be as accurate as the methods below.
 As a result, the bicycle may not fit you perfectly.